Teaching & Mentorship

 42nd School of Physics and Mathematics, Tbilisi, Georgia | Sep 2012 – May 2018

-- Students earned multiple medals in local and international contests
+- Coached students for national and international competitions; students earned multiple medals in local and international contests.

 Mentoring Philosophy